 Nominating Committee Member; Senior Rabbi Search Committee Member

-- Boy Scouts of America - Daniel Beard Council Planned Giving Committee Member
+- Boy Scouts of America - Dan Beard Council Planned Giving Committee Member

 - Georgetown Law Alumni Admissions Interview Program Volunteer Interviewer